 Indian employment credit.
 A corporation may be able to claim a credit of 20% of a limited amount of the wages and health insurance costs paid or incurred by the corporation for qualified employees.
-A qualified employee is a member of an enrolled Indian tribe (or their spouse), who also meets certain other qualifications.
+A qualified employee is a member of an enrolled Indian tribe (or whose spouse is a member), who also meets certain other qualifications.
 See Form 8845, Indian Employment Credit, and section 45A.